DadCooksDinner

 Instructions

-1. Sauté the aromatics: Heat 1 tablespoon of vegetable oil in the pressure cooker pot over medium-high heat until shimmering.
-(In my Instant Pot, sauté mode adjusted to high.)
+1. Sauté the aromatics: Heat 1 tablespoon of vegetable oil in an Instant Pot set to Sauté mode - high.
+(Use medium-high heat in a stovetop PC).
 Add the onions, bell pepper, garlic, and ½ teaspoon salt to the pressure cooker.
 Sauté until the onions soften, about 5 minutes.

 2. Toast the spices and cook the beef: Make a hole in the center of the onion mix and add the chili powder, cumin, and oregano.
-Let sit for 30 seconds, then stir into the onions.
-Add the ground beef and stir to coat with the onions and spices, scraping any browned bits from the bottom of the pot.
+Let the spices sit for 30 seconds, then stir into the onions.
+Add the ground beef and stir to coat with the onions and spices, using a flat-edged wooden spoon to scrape any browned bits from the bottom of the pot.
 Cook the ground beef, stirring often, until the beef just loses its pink color, about 3 minutes.
+(Make sure nothing sticks to the bottom of the pot while cooking the beef or it will burn - stir and scrape the bottom often.)

 Equipment